 Table 3 presents our estimated demand parameters.
-The columns indicate the nine characteristics (price, travel time, RCMA, age, units, density, paved, income and education), which we allow demand to vary by demographics.
+The columns indicate the nine commuting zone characteristics (price, travel time, RCMA, age, units, density, paved, income and education), for which we allow demand to vary by demographics.
 The household size, age, renter, income, and college degree rows correspond to characteristics of the household.
-The base coefficient indicates the utility change from a one standard deviation increase in the corresponding column variable at the mean level of the demographic variables in the rows (because the household demographic characteristic variables are standardized to be centered around zero as well).
-The base coefficients are taken from column (9) in Table A5, which compares several different specifications of the demand-side IVs.26
+Bootstrapped standard errors are in parentheses.
+The base coefficient indicates the utility change from a one standard deviation increase in the corresponding column variable at the mean level of the demographic variables in the rows (because the household demographic characteristic variables are standard-ized to be centered around zero as well).29 The base coefficients are taken from column (9) in Table A6, which compares several different specifications of the demand-side IVs.30